Veterans and reservists receiving MGIB Benefits can use Web Automated Verification Enrollment to submit their monthly verifications.

 Each semester you must report to our SCC’s VA Coordinator your plans to attend school and the amount of credit hours you plan to take.
 Once enrolled, we will be able to certify those credit hours with the VA department so they can process your monthly benefits.

 VA will only approve the courses required for the degree/diplomas you are pursuing.
-Remedial classes will be approved, if required.
+Required remedial classes will be approved and must be taken in the classroom.
+No online remedial classes will be approved.
 It is the student’s responsibility to make our VA Coordinator aware of their enrollment each semester.

 Anyone receiving VA benefits at SCC who intends to undergo a change of program must talk to their advisor and notify the school’s VA Coordinator.
 Through your advisor you will make the change on PeopleSoft (by filling out the “blue” form); by notifying the VA coordinator you will be notifying the VA office by completing the required Change of Program/Place form.